richiegreene/phonorealizer/README.md

 # Phonorealizer

-Inspired by Peter Ablinger's [_Phonorealism The Reproduction of "Phonographs" by Instruments_](https://ablinger.mur.at/phonorealism.html), this is a collection of analysis, composition, and performance tools aided to asist in spectral phonorealism (including hyperrealism, pseudorealism, surrealism, etc).
+Inspired by Peter Ablinger's [_Phonorealism The Reproduction of "Phonographs" by Instruments_](https://ablinger.mur.at/phonorealism.html), this is a collection of analysis, composition, and performance tools to asist in spectral phonorealism (including hyperrealism, pseudorealism, surrealism, etc).

 ## Modifier